 It’s important to understand the steps to cremation before you make the decision.
 While some details may differ between various service providers, pet cremation usually consists of several steps:

-Depending on what type of cremation you have chosen for your pet, Individual or a collective cremation, your pet will be alone I the unit or with other people’s pets.
+Depending on what type of cremation you have chosen for your pet, Individual or a collective cremation, your pet will either be alone in the unit or with other people’s pets.

 In the case of a collective cremation, you would leave your pet in the care of the vet.
-They will make all arrangements and collection by an animal crematorium.
+They will make all the arrangements and organise collection by an animal crematorium.

-Do research the animal crematoria in your area and confirm that they have single cremation facilities – this will ensure that you receive the ashes of your pet and not another.
+Do research the animal crematoriums in your area and confirm that they have single cremation facilities – this will ensure that you receive the ashes of your pet and not another.

 Here an individual cremation costs between 220 euros and 320 euros depending on the weight of the pet.
 The reservation of one of the rooms costs 125 euros and urns cost between 35 euros and 200 euros.
 The funeral home also has a columbarium (A room or building with niches for funeral urns to be stored.)with 49 spaces for remains.
 The cost to house an urn in this ‘pet cemetery’ is 165 euros per year.